 This can be one of the most frustrating aspects of getting a mortgage as a first time buyer, trying to scrape together enough of a deposit to make it realistic to get on to the ladder; in this situation, it's important to get all the help you can and make the most out of your savings.

-One of the best ways of making your money do the work for you is to open a Help to Buy ISA, this is a government-backed scheme introduced to help first time buyers take their first step on to the property ladder.
-In short, you put your savings into this account each month, and when it comes time to buy your first house, the government will contribute an extra 25% of each of your contributions into the account.
+One of the best ways of making your money do the work for you is to open a Lifetime ISA, this is a government-backed scheme which can be used to help first time buyers take their first step on to the property ladder.
+In short, you put your savings into this account each month, and the government will put an extra 25% of each of your contributions into the account.
 You can save up to £4000 per year in a LISA, which means you could get a boost of £1000 every year towards your deposit.
 To open a LISA, you must be aged 18-39 and In order to make use of the funds, you must have held the account for at least 12 months.